sbatson5/imposter-syndrome-blog/content/posts/2019-07-13---I-Lied-to-Become-a-Developer.md

 And if money was tight for me during a certain term, I could take time off or sign up for one less class.

 The point I want to make clear is that although I was applying for a lot of jobs, I had something to fallback on.
-Yes, it was deflating to get turned down constantly for developer jobs, but I had the luxury of time.
+Yes, it stank to get turned down constantly, but I had the luxury of time.

-So, applying to jobs usually went like this.
+Applying to jobs usually went like this:
 <figure>
 	<blockquote class="support-small">
 		<p class="left-align small-text">We have a great intro level job!</p>
 		<p class="left-align small-text">Oh sorry, you don't have enough experience.</p>
 		<p class="left-align small-text">You should probably apply to an intro level job...</p>
-		<p class="left-align small-text">Maybe once you have a job, you can apply this job that you don't need anymore for some reason.</p>
+		<p class="left-align small-text">Maybe once you have a job, you can apply to this job that you don't need anymore.</p>
     <footer>
 			<cite>— Recruiters named cool things like "Chet" or "Bront".</cite>
 		</footer>